 If your retirement needs are already met, you can afford to be more benevolent or take more risks with the structure of the sale.
 If a sizable portion of your retirement monies depends on a liquidity event from the sale of your business, then certain steps need to be taken.

 We typically have 2-4 generational or key employee transfer engagements at any point in time.
 This is very satisfying work as it gives us great pleasure in helping the next generation/key employees take the reins and grow their own business and wealth.
-Visit us at www.bankersadvocate.com for more information.
+Visit us at www.bankersadvocate.com if you need assistance in selling to family or employees.